Puppy Mill Free Reno/Sparks/Washoe!

 Dedicated to Washoe County's continued excellence as a world-leader in the treatment of animals.

-With its world-renowned "no-kill" policy for which it has received major national funding, it only stands to reason that Washoe County becomes like many other counties ahead of it, a puppy, kitty and rabbit mill free zone.
+With its world-renowned "no-kill" policy for which it has received major national funding, it only stands to reason that Washoe County becomes like 46 other counties and municipalities ahead of it, a puppy, kitty and rabbit mill-free zone.
+South Lake Tahoe was the second municpality in the country to ban the sale of mill animals six years ago.

 Please Sign Our Petition